-Every photographer will want a list from you detailing your formal photo requests.
-As a result, this avoids the chance an important photo will be missed and time will be wasted on your wedding day.
+Every photographer will want a list from couples detailing their formal shot list.
+This avoids the chance an important photo will be missed and time being wasted deciding which photos to take.
 Having a formal shot list also make it easier to tell relatives who want to keep adding more photos in "no." (And you likely already know who in your family I am talking about!)

 I send my clients a questionnaire with check boxes they can select from.
 This is such an important part of wedding planning.
 Not only does the length of your list impact your timeline, this list determines who your VIP guests are.
 I also ask for the names of immediate family and wedding party so I can customize the list.
 (However, some clients send in a personalized list.)

 This is the standard list I have on my questionnaire.
-(I also have same-sex ones as well) At a minimum, I highly recommend doing:
+(I also have same-sex ones as well, and can customize to the terms you are using) At a minimum, I highly recommend doing:

 - both immediate families with the couple

 Permutations are up to you.
 Speak with your family members about which photos they want the most.

 - Bride with mother

 - Bride with siblings

 - Groom with mother